 URBE’s modern Mexican space is filled with natural light and dotted with a combination of banquette, table and tall-bar seating, and features graphic black & white tiles as well as colorful original street art by Houston artist Carlos Hernandez depicting 4 senses.
 Large vintage industrial light fixtures are featured inside and out, and large terracotta bricks frame the kitchen entrance and bar front.
 There is outside bar seating under a comfortable breezeway, and we have a separate entrance and service area for to-go and pick-up orders.
 A zigzag fabric ceiling installation (called a “Ziggy”) adds texture and absorbs sound.
 Centered in the room is the Mesa Grande, a large central bar and food pod fronted with linear, multi-colored patchwork tiles and topped with white stone, from which to-go orders, breads and pastries and drinks are served.
 (Designer: Whitney Jahnke of Nest & Cot.
 Architects: Rudy Colby of Colby Design and Anthony Vu of 2X Studio.)

-For breakfast and lunch, guests order at Mesa Grande and food is delivered.
-Dinner and brunch are full-service.
+For breakfast, lunch and brunch guests order at Mesa Grande and food is delivered.
+Dinner is full-service.

 URBE is not Chef Hugo’s first experience with street food.
 As a young boy, Hugo and his cousin, David, sold street foods such as gelatinas and flan from a neighborhood stand, and on the streets, they sold chicle (gum) to motorists.
 Later, they traveled several hours by bus to the Merced Market to buy fruits and vegetables such as nopales, beets, oranges, celery, spinach and apples for their juice stand.
 When they got a bit older, their grandfather made them wooden shoeshine kits so they could go to town and sell shoeshines to pedestrians.
 And when Hugo and his family moved to the country to live with their grandmother Delia, a revered mole maker, and her daughter Odelia, a bread baker, the family had a stall in the small town on weekends selling guisados and wood oven-baked bread.